brunoton/return-to-consciousness/complete-essay.md

 Consider how different worldviews may correlate with ecological practices, while acknowledging the complex interplay of factors involved.
 The mechanistic worldview that treats nature as dead matter for exploitation has accompanied unprecedented environmental destruction as technological capabilities expanded.
 While indigenous societies varied greatly in their ecological impacts—some causing significant damage when circumstances allowed—the correlation between consciousness-excluding worldviews and large-scale environmental destruction at industrial scales remains striking.

-When humans understand themselves as biological machines in a meaningless universe, no amount of therapy or medication fully addresses the existential vacuum.
+When humans understand themselves as biological machines in a meaningless universe, conventional therapy and medication—while often effective for addressing symptoms and providing relief—may face limitations in addressing the deeper existential vacuum.
 The consciousness-first framework offers not false comfort but recognition of genuine meaning inherent in reality's structure.

 ### The Spiral Return